mrcavalcanti/mosaicoo/docs/sources/datasources/azuremonitor/_index.md

 To access Azure Monitor configuration, hover your mouse over the **Configuration** (gear) icon, click **Data Sources**, and then select the Azure Monitor data source.
 If you haven't already, you'll need to [add the Azure Monitor data source]({{< relref "../add-a-data-source.md" >}}).

 You must create an app registration and service principal in Azure AD to authenticate the data source.
 See the [Azure documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in) for configuration details.
-Alternatively, if you are hosting Grafana in Azure (e.g. App Service, or Azure Virtual Machines) you can configure the Azure Monitor data source to use Managed Identity to securely authenticate without entering credentials into Grafana.
+Alternatively, if you are hosting Mosaicoo in Azure (e.g. App Service, or Azure Virtual Machines) you can configure the Azure Monitor data source to use Managed Identity to securely authenticate without entering credentials into Grafana.
 Refer to [Configuring using Managed Identity](#configuring-using-managed-identity) for more details.

 | Name                    | Description                                                                                                                                                                                                                                                                                                             |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |